Icinga/chef-icinga2/README.md

 	end

-For more details about nodes attributes, check LWRP `environment` object tempalte.
+For more details about nodes attributes, check LWRP `environment` object template.

 >> Like `env_resources`, user can also define custom template for LWRP `environment` using attribute `cookbook` and `template`.